-2016-2017 Mixed media installation with single-channel video, earth, found objects, and bleached black denim pillows Site-specific adaptation, dimensions variable, video duration 26:25 mins Collection of the Artists he multidisciplinary works of Korakrit Arunanondchai and Alex Gvojic expand beyond the screen to incorporate complex installations in their presentations.
-The video centres on two key events: humanity's future extinction and Korakrit's brother's recent wedding.
+There's a word I'm trying to remember, for a feeling I'm about to have (a distracted path towards extinction), 2016-2017 Mixed media installation with single-channel video, earth, synthetic fur, found objects, and bleached black denim pillows Site-specific adaptation, dimensions variable, video duration 26:25 mins Collection of the artists The multidisciplinary works of Korakrit Arunanondchai and Alex Gvojic expand beyond the screen to incorporate complex installations in their presentations.
+The video centres on two key events: humanity's future extinction and the Korakrit's brother's recent wedding.
 The artists weave intertwining threads that draw comparisons between present circumstances of living and the eventual collapse of humanity's constructed systems.
-The work finds its place in a world defined by new patterns of human migration, cultural hybridisation, and digitisation that has led to the rapid dissemination of both information and images through the Internet.
+The work finds its place in a world defined by new patterns of human migration, cultural hybridisation, and digitisation that has led to the rapid dissemination of both information and images through the internet.
 These markers of contemporary society manifest themselves clearly, both thematically and cinematographically in the work - scene changes hover between post-apocalyptic landscapes and clips akin to home videos and music videos, connecting Korakrit's imagined future of the planet with his own life events.
 In this new digital age, even memories can be construed as yet another form of data that can be readily transmitted through a vast cyberspace.
-Presented in a detailed installation that seems to extend out from its filmic counterpart, the work further blurs the line between what is presented within the screen and in the space - further conflating the distinctions between real life and simulation.
-JTZ There's a word I'm trying to remember, for a feeling I'm about to have (a distracted path towards extinction) is presented with support from BANGKOK CITYCITY GALLERY Korakrit Arunanondchai (b.
-1986, Bangkok, Thailand) earned his BFA from the Rhode Island School of Design in 2009 and his MFA from Columbia University in 2012.
+Presented in a detailed installation that seems to extend out from its filmic counterpart, the work further blurs the line between what is presented within the screen and in the space - further conflating the distinctions between real life and simulation. -- Korakrit Arunanondchai (b.1986, Bangkok, Thailand) earned his BFA from the Rhode Island School of Design in 2009 and his MFA from Columbia University in 2012.
 His works, engaging with a broad range of subjects, show the intersection points and interconnectivity between an array of artistic disciplines from music videos to performances, paintings and installations.
-Korakrit has had major presentations in numerous institutions, including New York's MOMA PS1 (2014), Paris's Palais de Tokyo (2015), Beijing's UCCA (2015), the 20th Biennale of Sydney (2016), the Berlin Biennale (2016), as well as SUNSHOWER at the Mori Art Museum (2017), and is represented in numerous international collections.
+Korakrit has had major presentations in numerous prestigious institutions, including New York's MOMA PS1 (2014), Paris's

+Palais de Tokyo (2015), Beijing's UCCA (2015), the 20th Biennale of Sydney (2016), the Berlin Biennale (2016), as well as SUNSHOWER at the Mori Art Museum (2017), and is represented in numerous international collections.
 He lives and works in Bangkok, Thailand and New York, U.S.A.
 Alex Gvojic (b.
 1984, Chicago, U.S.A) is a director of photography who specialises in the interdisciplinary approach to art, fashion, and music.
 He has worked with numerous commercial clients such as Tom Ford, Victoria's Secret, Express, Vogue, and W Magazine and many others.
 Gvojic's work has also been exhibited internationally, with recent presentations at the Berlin Biennale, Palais de Tokyo, Paris, Frieze London, Stedelijk Museum Amsterdam, Netherlands and MoMA PS1, New York.
 He lives and works in New York, U.S.A.